 Can the TLR 7A switch work on the original TLR 7?

-The upgraded control module switch DOESN'T WORK with the original TLR 7 as their circuit boards are different.
+The upgraded control module switch DOESN'T WORK with the older design because their circuit boards are different.